horgh/catbox/README.md

 # TLS certificates
+catbox requires valid certificates when connecting to servers.

 You can load new certificates without restarting by rehashing the configuration.

-catbox requires valid certificates when connecting to servers.

 A setup for a network might look like this:

-* You give each server a certificate valid for both its hostname (server1.example.com) and for the network hostname (irc.example.com)
-  * A wildcard certificate for *.example.com is one possibility.
-  * Another possibility is to give each server a certificate where the CN is the server hostname (server1.example.com) with the network name as a SAN (irc.example.com).
-This is better than handing out wildcard certificates.
+* Give each server a valid certificate.
+You'll want a certificate with multiple SANs.
+One should be the server's hostname (server1.example.com), and one should be the network's hostname (irc.example.com).
+This is important as servers will connect via the server hostname and validate the certificate against that, while clients will connect via the network hostname and validate the certificate against that.
+A wildcard certificate is a possibility, but there's additional risk in that, so I don't recommend it.
-* You set up irc.example.com to have multiple A records, one for each server's IP.
+* Set up irc.example.com to have multiple A records, one for each server's IP.
-* In servers.conf, you list each server with its hostname.
-For example, irc1.example.com.
+* In servers.conf, list each server by its hostname.

 # Logo